joshcorr/SecretManagement.Hashicorp.Vault.KV/README.md

 ```
 The Default is to return it as a Hashtable.

-When setting secrets in your vault.
-You may provide either a single text value or a hashtable to the `-Secret` parameter.
+When setting secrets in your vault, You may provide either a single text value or a hashtable to the `-Secret` parameter.

 ## KV Version 2 distinctions
 - Get-Secret only retrieves the newest secret